Let Sino's Lamination Stacks Empower Your Project!

 To speed up your project, you can label Lamination Stacks with details such as tolerance, material, surface finish, whether or not oxidized insulation is required, quantity, and more.

-With years of specialized experience in manufacturing high-precision lamination stacks, we’ve dedicated ourselves to mastering the intricacies of axial flux stator laminations.
+As Sino, a top global maker of precision motor laminations, with years of specialized experience in manufacturing high-precision lamination stacks, we’ve dedicated ourselves to mastering the intricacies of axial flux stator laminations.
 We understand that you’re not just buying steel; you’re investing in the core performance of your innovative designs.
+By knowing a lot about the different needs of various industries—from high-performance cars to modern aerospace, factory automation, and green energy—we offer custom solutions that go beyond the old limits of efficiency, power density, and reliability.
 We partner with you to turn complex magnetic challenges into tangible, high-performing realities.

 At Sino, we employ advanced tension control and proprietary insulation techniques during winding to ensure that each layer remains electrically isolated.
 Furthermore, we understand the mechanical stresses involved in forming these wound cores into their final, often complex, slotted shapes.
 Our post-processing treatments, including precision annealing, are designed to relieve these stresses and restore the steel’s optimal magnetic properties, ensuring those lab-condition benefits translate to your real-world motor.